Australian English: Punctuation and style

-Prominent general style guides for Australian English include the Cambridge Guide to Australian English Usage, the Australian Government Style Manual, the Australian Handbook for Writers and Editors and the Complete Guide to English Usage for Australian Students.
+A prominent style guide for the Government of Australia is the Australian Government Style Manual.
+It is a comprehensive guide that includes usage guides on grammar, punctuation, and conventions for government writers and editors.

 To indicate speech, both single and double inverted comma quotation marks are used.
 Generally, double quotation marks are preferred for use in the first instance, with single quotation marks used for quotes within quotes.
 However, the opposite is true in the government and corporate sectors, where double quotation marks are reserved for quotes within quotes.
 The punctuation mark used to end a sentence is called a full stop; a period usually refers to menstruation or an interval of time.

-The DD/MM/YYYY date format is followed and the 12-hour clock is generally used in everyday life (the 24-hour clock is used for military, police, and airline applications).
+The DD/MM/YYYY date format is followed and the 12-hour clock is generally used in everyday life (the 24-hour clock is used by the military and police, and for transport timetables).

 The country has used the metric system since the 1970s, though the imperial system is still sometimes used informally, especially among older Australians, in idioms (e.g. to "go the extra mile", not "go the extra kilometre") and in reference to a person's height.

 In betting, decimal odds are used in preference to fractional odds, as used in the United Kingdom, or moneyline odds in the United States.